GoogleChrome/ip-protection/Masked-Domain-List.md

 caringcast.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 caringzinc.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 carloforward.com                                 | Admiral                                                        | Not Impacted By Script Blocking
+carpentercomparison.com                          | Admiral                                                        | Not Impacted By Script Blocking
 carscannon.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 cartkitten.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 carvecakes.com                                   | Admiral                                                        | Not Impacted By Script Blocking